bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 With great syntax comes great responsibility.
 Or, at least, with great syntax comes the temptation to use it everywhere, even places where you maybe shouldn't.
 In this talk [Huyen Tue Dao](https://twitter.com/queencodemonkey) shares with us some examples of going to far with the Kotlin syntax.

 Keep using the great features of Kotlin, but always make the intention of your code as clear as possible, even though that means writing `!!` or dropping an `apply`.
-I can wholeheartedly recommend this talk for both experienced and new Kotlin developers.
+We can wholeheartedly recommend this talk for both experienced and new Kotlin developers.

 ### Kotless

 A fantastic talk about [Kotless](https://github.com/JetBrains/kotless), a serverless framework, by [Vladislav Tankov](https://github.com/TanVD).
 The talk started with a short introduction to serverless and continued on about some of the issues with it.
 In theory serverless sounds really nice, as you don't have to deal with all the server infrastructure.
 In practise though it's slightly more complex.
 A simple serverless app often requires 500+ lines of infrastructure configuration that you as a developer have to deal with.
 Shouldn't it and couldn't it be done much easier?

 The answer is yes, and Kotless.
 Kotless introspects your code and generates the configuration for you.
 It currently supports AWS and looks really promising.
-I'm personally looking forward to try this framework out!

 ### Kotlin for science